Lady Margaret Sackville (1562–1591): Early life

+Marriage and later life

-Margaret married Robert Sackville (1561–1609) in February 1580.
+In February 1580, Margaret married Robert Sackville.
 Her husband, who was from an aristocratic family, began to train in law as a member of the Inner Temple, but was not called to the bar.
 In 1585 he was elected to parliament for Sussex, and became a prominent member of the Commons.

-In 1585, she visited her sister-in-law, the Countess of Arundel, formerly Anne Dacre, in Essex; the countess's movements were restricted because of the earl's imprisonment.
-Lady Margaret was under instructions from the queen not to remain at the countess's home for more than one night.
+In 1585, Margaret visited her sister-in-law, Anne Dacre, Countess of Arundel in Essex; The Countess of Arundel's movements were restricted due to the recent imprisonment of her husband, the Earl, in the Tower of London.
+Lady Margaret was under instructions from the Queen not to remain at the countess's home for more than one night.
 Both women were heavily pregnant and Lady Margaret went into labour during the visit, giving birth successfully.

 The children of Robert and Margaret Sackville included: